This information has been updated for the 2018 season.

 The UCI has imposed strict limits on how and when team rosters can be changed.
 Under normal circumstances, roster changes may be made given the following criteria:

-In an effort to promote the UCI Continental Circuits, the UCI is requesting that the appropriate continental circuit logo be incorporated into the design of the jersey.
+In an effort to promote the UCI Continental Circuits, the UCI is mandating that the appropriate continental circuit logo be incorporated into the design of the jersey.
+Relevant information can be found here.
 The format for the logo is a square area between 3.5-5 cm on the upper right chest.
 Logos may be found here.

 Equipment used by UCI teams is also closely regulated, with lists of approved frames, forks, and wheels available on the UCI Equipment web page.
 The UCI has also provided the List of Equipment form (UCI annex L), which will need to be completed and returned to USA Cycling.
 Teams which already know the equipment that will be used for massed start races and time trials are requested to complete this form for inclusion with the registration materials.
 If this equipment is unknown at the time of registration, this form should be completed and returned as soon as possible once the equipment is known.